iSPIRT/ppl/badal/dsl/README.md

 - method: `get_transaction_core() -> TransactionCore`
   - returns an instance of the `TransactionCore` populated with the actual input and output state instances.
-This is what is signed by the owners for validating a transaction and this is what is sent to the ZKP program
+The `hash` of this transaction core is signed by the owners for validating a transaction.
+    This transaction core and the corresponding signatures are the private inputs to the ZKP program
   - TODO: it should return `TransferCore` not `TransactionCore` Need to doublecheck that this doesn't cause any problems.